Individual Moving Range (I-MR) Charts: Automated n=1 Process Monitoring in Python

 def evaluate_rules(self, data: pd.Series) -> pd.DataFrame:

-"""Apply Western Electric rules to Phase II observations."""
+"""Apply Western Electric rules to Phase II data vs. frozen limits."""

 if not self.limits: